 Glads in hot summers can be attacked by tiny, almost invisible sucking insects called thrips.
 Thrips proliferate when it’s hot and can leave glad leaves and blossoms mottled, or even prevent buds from opening.
 For tips on control, see oldhousegardens.com/Thrips.

-Glads may also develop kinked stems in hot weather, as they sag a bit during the day and then grow upright at night when evaporation slows.
-To minimize the kinks, keep your glads well-watered and avoid damaging their shallow, wide-spreading roots.
+Glads may also develop zigzag stems in hot weather as they sag a bit during the day and then grow upright at night when evaporation slows.
+To minimize this, keep them well-watered and avoid damaging their shallow, wide-spreading roots.

 High heat also affects flower colors.
 Deep-colored lilies such as ‘African Queen’ may be paler, bicolor dahlias such as ‘Deuil du Roi Albert‘ may bloom temporarily as solids, and the rosy tones of ‘Kaiser Wilhelm‘ and others won’t develop fully until the weather cools.